lovoski/Engine/README.md

 - [x] Create the camera system to manage the movement of camera
 - [x] Polish the component gui section, create editor for transform and camera component
 - [x] Create a basic material editor, write some actual shader code
+- [ ] Create hierarchy system for the scene to update all the local transforms
 - [ ] Integrate imgui gizmos library, make it easier to manipulate the scene
+- [ ] More realistic render effects (PBR, IBL, BRDF ... )
 - [ ] Create the animation system, write code to do the skinning and binding
 - [ ] Do the serilization to store the scene in some files